WAER

 WAER (88.3 FM) is a radio station in Syracuse, New York.
-It is located on the campus of Syracuse University, and is a part of the S. I. Newhouse School of Public Communications.
+Its studios are located inside Haft Hall on Ostrom Avenue, and its transmitter is located atop Day Hall on One Mount Olympus Drive, both on the campus of Syracuse University, and is a part of the S. I. Newhouse School of Public Communications.
 The station features a jazz music and National Public Radio format, with a news, Syracuse Orange play-by-play, and music staff providing programming around the clock.

-It is best known for its sports staff, which has produced the likes of Bob Costas, Mike Tirico, and many others.
+It is best known for its sports staff, which has produced the likes of Bob Costas, Mike Tirico, Nick Wright, and many others.
 Lou Reed also hosted a free-format show on WAER during his time at Syracuse University; this free-format radio tradition at Syracuse is carried on by WERW.
 Other alums include Ted Koppel, Jerry Stiller and Dick Clark.
 The station is managed by full-time professional staff and employs as many as 50 students each semester.